Drug Repurposing and Combination Therapy

 Knowledge Graph and Network Repurposing

 Graph methods help identify neighbourhoods, missing edges, and convergent evidence.
-They also make weak evidence look strong if all edge types are flattened.
+TxGNN is a peer-reviewed example of graph-based zero-shot drug repurposing across rare and common diseases (Huang et al., 2024).
+Its evidence supports hypothesis generation and prioritisation, not clinical efficacy.
+Graph methods also make weak evidence look strong if all edge types are flattened.
 A co-mention edge, a genetic association, a pathway membership, a trial mention, and a causal perturbation should never receive the same interpretation.

 Combination Synergy Prediction